andrew/ultimate-awesome/README.md

 - [awesome-microsoft](https://github.com/brandonhimpfen/awesome-microsoft) - A curated list of high-quality resources, tools, products, APIs, and communities related to Microsoft technologies and services.
 - [awesome-next.js](https://github.com/brandonhimpfen/awesome-next.js) - A curated list of frameworks, libraries, templates, tools, starters, components, and resources for building applications with Next.js.
 - [awesome-npm](https://github.com/brandonhimpfen/awesome-npm) - A curated list of awesome npm resources, tips, and best practices.
+- [awesome-payments](https://github.com/brandonhimpfen/awesome-payments) - A curated list of platforms, APIs, tools, standards, and learning resources for payments.
 - [awesome-scala](https://github.com/brandonhimpfen/awesome-scala) - A curated list of awesome resources and tips for Scala development.
 - [awesome-static-website-services](https://github.com/brandonhimpfen/awesome-static-website-services) - A curated list of awesome services, platforms, and tools for building, hosting, and managing static websites.
 - [awesome-synthetic-data](https://github.com/brandonhimpfen/awesome-synthetic-data) - A curated list of tools, models, datasets, and resources for generating, evaluating, and applying synthetic data.
 - [awesome-travel-blogging](https://github.com/brandonhimpfen/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
-- [awesome-web3](https://github.com/brandonhimpfen/awesome-web3) - A curated list of platforms, protocols, tools, frameworks, and learning resources for Web3.
 - [awesome-web-accessibility](https://github.com/brandonhimpfen/awesome-web-accessibility) - A curated list of awesome resources, tools, and tips to improve web accessibility.
 - [awesome-web-performance](https://github.com/brandonhimpfen/awesome-web-performance) - A curated list of awesome resources, tools, and tips to improve web performance.
 - [awesome-wordpress-headless](https://github.com/brandonhimpfen/awesome-wordpress-headless) - A curated list of resources, tools, frameworks, and guides for building headless WordPress websites.